2007 Annual Report

 III.
 Performance Results Summary

-The FDIC successfully achieved 27 of the 32 annual performance targets established in its 2006 Annual Performance Plan.
-Five performance targets related to the resolution of failed institutions were not applicable, because there were no insured institution failures in 2006.
-There were no instances in which 2006 performance had a material adverse effect on successful achievement of the FDICs mission or its strategic goals and objectives regarding its major program responsibilities.
+The FDIC successfully achieved 41 of the 46 annual performance targets established in its 2007 Annual Performance Plan.
+Two performance targets were partially achieved.
+One related to implementation of the provisions of the FSRRA of 2006, and the other related to state anti-money laundering assessments.
+Two performance targets were not applicable.
+One related to rulemaking for Basel IA and the other related to making a decision on pursuit of potential professional liability claims within 18 months of failure of a financial institution.
+One target, related to a pilot project on small-dollar loans, was not achieved.
+There were no instances in which 2007 performance had a material adverse effect on successful achievement of the FDIC's mission or its strategic goals and objectives regarding its major program responsibilities.

-Key accomplishments by program are highlighted in the table on the following page.
+Key accomplishments by program are highlighted in the table below.

-- Established new deposit insurance assessment rates, effective January 1, 2007, and a target Designated Reserve Ratio of 1.25, in accordance with the provisions of deposit insurance reform legislation.
+- Established a Designated Reserve Ratio of 1.25 percent for 2008, in accordance with the provisions of the deposit insurance reform legislation.

-- Disseminated updated educational information and tools to consumers and bankers on changes in deposit insurance coverage limits.
+- Provided seminars for bankers, developed a guide on deposit insurance of revocable and irrevocable trust accounts and disseminated educational information and tools to consumers and bankers on FDIC deposit insurance coverage limits.

 - Completed risk assessments for all large insured depository institutions and followed up on all identified concerns through off-site review and analysis.